Subscriber OnlyEducation

 While no parent or guardian should base their decisions on the feeder schools lists, which are a limited metric that cannot provide any information on how inclusive the school is, what extracurricular or pastoral care they have, or how many students progress on to other options, it is also worth pointing out that many schools in more (relatively) disadvantaged areas or rural areas are, year on year, sending growing numbers to college.

-That said, the opening of the TUS Midlands-Midwest technological university (formed from a merger of Athlone IT and Limerick IT) – as well as four other technological universities serving Ireland’s more regional areas such as Donegal, Kerry and Carlow – are creating new opportunities.
+That said, the opening of the TUS Midlands-Midwest technological university – as well as four other technological universities serving Ireland’s more regional areas such as Donegal, Kerry and Carlow – are creating new opportunities.

-All this shows that the full picture is, unsurprisingly, more complex than fee-paying or non-fee paying, advantaged or disadvantaged, because there are multiple factors and variables that can affect a school’s third-level progression rate.
+All this shows that the full picture is, unsurprisingly, more complex than fee-paying or non-fee paying, advantaged or disadvantaged, because there are multiple factors and variables, including language and location, that can also affect a school’s third level progression rate.

 Other variables that can impact school progression